Defective product claims

 • Electrical burns/shock (from defective electrical goods)

-Whatever your injury, MG Legal’s specialist solicitors are available to help you obtain compensation for your defective product personal injury claim.
+Whatever your injury might be, and whatever the product that caused the injury, MG Legal’s specialist solicitors are available to help you obtain compensation for your defective product personal injury claim.
 If you believe your injury was caused by a defective product, get in touch with us and one of our product liability specialists will be happy to discuss your claim in full, with a view to having the process started, for a no win no fee personal injury claim, the same day.

 Why choose MG Legal if I have been injured because of a defective product?

-MG Legal are specialists in personal injury and we have dealt with thousands of claims over the years, including many defective product personal injury claims.
+MG Legal are specialists in personal injury financial compensation claims and we have dealt with thousands of claims over the years, including many defective product personal injury claims.
 Our expert solicitors accept all personal injury claims, on a no-win no fee basis, and we have a success rate for obtaining personal injury compensation for our clients, in excess of 99%.
+See a collection of reviews from our previous clients, here, for more insight into how we work.